 A swap is a commission you have to pay when you have an overnight position.
 The fee is calculated from the difference between the interest rates of a currency pair.
 In general, the swap can vary between brokers.
 But first, you can review the comparison between the broker's swap rates and the actual differences between the central banks' benchmark rates.
 If the comparison is not too drastic, then it can be concluded that your broker doesn't manipulate the swap rates.
 However, if it is too extreme, this could be a sign that your broker is taking too much profit from overnight positions.

 Long-term traders who usually leave their positions open for days are obviously the most affected, especially if the applied swap rates are not in favor of their orders.

 Initially, leverage was considered to be a powerful feature, able to support a trader to take a trade size larger than his capital strength.
 But this facility can also leave an account vulnerable to margin calls when overused.
 When a market maker offers a leverage of up to thousands and even reaches 1:2000, instead of helping you, it may plunge your trading account to a very quick loss.

-After knowing the 6 forex broker cheats above, it doesn't mean you can immediately accuse a forex broker as a scam when you experience losses either from frequent stop loss executions or slippage.
+After knowing the 6 forex broker cheats above, it doesn't mean you can immediately accuse a forex broker of a scam when you experience losses either from frequent stop loss executions or slippage.
 Many traders immediately "feel cheated" by their brokers after reading a bit of information about the broker's fraudulent tricks without really getting the real lessons.
-Therefore, it's a good idea to pay attention to these following ideas:
+Therefore, it's a good idea to pay attention to the following ideas: